 Solutions to drainage problems rely primarily on gravity; water flows downhill, and it always follows the path of least resistance.
 Most properties are sloped to some degree, and the goal is to alter the natural water drainage pattern to keep water away from building foundations (where it can cause structural damage) and prevent it from forming bogs in low-lying areas with poorly draining soil.
 An important principle is to avoid sending the water onto a neighboring property, and Easy Digging recommends directing it to a street or a well-draining location on your own property if at all possible.

 The design of drain systems starts with observing the natural flow of water and staking out problem areas.
 You may notice a large amount of surface water near a building downspout caused by unusually heavy flow or dense soil, and the water could be flowing back toward the foundation, creating a boggy mess and threatening the structural integrity of the building.
-Your property may also be host to a seasonal lake or river formed during heavy rainfall.
+Your property may also be host to a veritable lake or river formed during seasonal heavy rainfall.
 Once you've identified each problem area, you can make a map to help you plan the best strategy.
 Choose from the many common drainage solutions available, each of which has its own pros and cons.

 The Cost-Effective Grassy Swale